 * Production photograph of Tamara Rojo dancing in Song of the Earth courtesy of The Royal Ballet.

-> English National Ballet’s Song of the Earth / La Sylphide double bill comes to Milton Keynes Theatre from Tuesday 17th October until Saturday 21st October 2017.
+English National Ballet’s Song of the Earth / La Sylphide double bill comes to Milton Keynes Theatre from Tuesday 17 to Saturday 21 October 2017.

-A version of this interview is featured on Total MK.
+A version of this interview with Tamara Rojo is featured on Total MK.